 Rate this Recipe

-Make the best Dry Rub for Ribs with this easy recipe, perfect for seasoning baby back ribs or beef ribs!
+Make the best Rib Rub with this easy recipe, perfect for seasoning pork ribs or beef ribs!
 Made with a brown sugar base, this rub recipe is sweet, salty, and smoky.
 Whether you’re making ribs on a grill or in a smoker, oven baked ribs, or fall-apart-tender Instant Pot ribs, this rub will add a delicious amount of flavor to any rib recipe!

 Ingredients